Lythom/stuffMe/README.md

 # stuffMe

-Declare attributes, items and bonus.Let StuffMe do the math.
+Declare attributes, items and bonus.
+Let StuffMe do the math.